-- Blend on high speed for 20 seconds or until the tempeh starts to turn into a paste but you still have bites or food.
+- Blend on high speed for 20 seconds or until the tempeh starts to turn into a paste, but you still have bits of food.

 - Stop the food processor, scrape down the side of the bowl and add the chickpea flour.
 Blend on high speed for 10-15 seconds to combine.
-Don't overdo it, this will keep some tiny bites of food and give more texture to the meatballs.
-Don't worry, the recipe will work too if you blend for too long, you will simply loose some texture.
-Otherwise, you can also transfer the meatball batter in a mixing bowl and stir in the chickpea flour with a spoon.
+Don't overdo it.
+This will keep some tiny bits of food and give more texture to the meatballs.
+Don't worry.
+The recipe will also work if you blend for too long.
+You will just lose some texture.
+Otherwise, you can also transfer the meatball batter to a mixing bowl and stir in the chickpea flour with a spoon.

-- Warm 2 tablespoon grape seed oil on a frying pan.
-When the oil is very hot, add the meatballs and fry evenly, using a tong to rotate the meatballs into the oil and fry on all the surface.
+- Warm 2 tablespoons of grapeseed oil on a frying pan.
+When the oil is very hot, add the meatballs and fry evenly, using a tong to rotate the meatballs into the oil and fry on all the sides.

 - Add more oil as they fry, up to 4 tablespoons in total.
-It take between 8-12 minutes to perfectly fry the meatballs.
+It takes between 8-12 minutes to perfectly fry the meatballs.

 Storage and freezing

 - Store the meatball, cooked or uncooked, in the fridge for up to 3 days.
-Make sure you store them in an airtight container to avoid them to dry.
+Make sure you store them in an airtight container to prevent them from drying.
 If uncooked, fry as usual.
-If already cook, rewarm in a ot oven for 5-10 minutes at 150C (300 F).
+If already cook, rewarm in a hot oven for 5-10 minutes at 150°C (300°F).

 - Freeze the meatballs in an airtight container.
-Place a piece of parchment paper at the bottom of the container to avoid the meatballs to stick to the storage box.
-Leave half thumb space between each meatballs.
-Defrost 3-4 hours before frying or baking.
+Place a piece of parchment paper at the bottom of the container to prevent the meatballs from sticking to the storage box.
+Leave half a thumb of space between each meatball.
+Defrost for 3-4 hours before frying or baking.